3 Dream Places to Stay in New Zealand

 Aotearoa (New Zealand) has some of the most breathtaking landscapes in the world, which still feel remote and untouched.
 Wondering where to stay in New Zealand?
 Nestled amongst these landscapes are three unique and very different accommodations in off the beaten track locations, which we love to show off to our guests for our adventure tours.
 We think these are truly some of the best places to stay in New Zealand.

 1. Lake Ohau Shearers Quarters

 Winding your way along a dirt road skirting the picturesque Lake Ohau, you make your way up the pristine valley; mountains rising up either side, you eventually find civilization slipping away behind you and this unassuming lodge appear in the distance as you come up and over a rise in the road.
 Tucked away on a remote station (the New Zealand version of a ranch) at the head of Lake Ohau is where you will find this gem of a lodge.
-Season after season, without fail, this delightful hideout has been a favorite of our guests here at New Zealand Trails and here are some reasons why.
+Season after season, without fail, this delightful hideout has been a favourite of our guests here at New Zealand Trails and here are some reasons why.

 You can’t help but feel like you have been swept away from everything when you end up at the Quarters.
 Surrounded by mountain ranges and rugged farmland, sheep grazing out the front door and a beautiful lake stretching out to the horizon, you can’t really ask for more from one place.

 Unique stargazing opportunities